 Business Case Component #1: Key Objectives

-The first step is to understand what you want to achieve as a business.
+The first step to creating a successful business case is understanding what you want to achieve as a business.
+Ask yourself:

-- What functional purpose will the successful outcome of the proposed initiative serve?
+- What purpose will the successful outcome of the proposed initiative serve?

-- What will the company be able to do then that it cannot do now?
+- What will the company be able to do post-project that it cannot do now?

 - How does the future capability align with the strategic goals of the organization?